-Which students are not required to comply with this vaccine requirement?
+Which students are not required to receive meningococcal vaccine?

-- a student 30 years of age or older by the first day of the start of the semester
+- Students 22 years of age or older by the first day of the start of the semester

-- a student enrolled only in online or other distance education courses
+- Students enrolled only in online or other distance education courses

-- a student enrolled in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training
+- Students enrolled in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training

-- a student enrolled in a dual credit course which is taught at a public or private K-12 facility not located on a higher education institution campus
+- Students enrolled in a dual credit course which is taught at a public or private K-12 facility not located on a higher education institution campus